quailjs/quail/README.md

 Legal
 -----

-QUAIL is covered under the GPL Version 2, and is copyright (c) 2012 by Kevin Miller.
+QUAIL is covered under the MIT License, and is copyright (c) 2013 by Kevin Miller.
 Current license is at http://quailjs.org/license.